aryansharma220/elevatEd/README.md

 ## Overview

-elevatEd revolutionizes online learning by using AI to generate comprehensive courses on any topic.
+ElevatEd revolutionizes online learning by using AI to generate comprehensive courses on any topic.
 The platform creates dynamic, adaptive learning paths that respond to user interactions and adjust content difficulty based on performance.
-From beginners to advanced learners, elevatEd provides tailored educational experiences with interactive assessments, multimedia content, and real-time feedback.
+From beginners to advanced learners, ElevatEd provides tailored educational experiences with interactive assessments, multimedia content, and real-time feedback.

 ## Key Features